-We will also assist in preparing the financial statements, schedule of expenditures of federal awards, and related notes of Lane Fire Authority in conformity with U.S. generally accepted accounting principles and the Uniform Guidance based on information provided by you.
-These nonaudit services do not constitute an audit under Government Auditing Standards and such services will not be conducted in accordance with Government Auditing Standards and such services will not be conducted in accordance with Government Auditing Standards.
-We will perform the services in accordance with applicable professional standards.
-The other services are limited to the financial statements, schedule of expenditures of federal awards, and related notes services previously defined.
+We will also assist in preparing the financial statements and related notes of Santa Clara Rural Fire Protection District in conformity with the modified cash basis of accounting based on information provided by you.
+The other services are limited to the financial statements and related notes as previously defined.
 We, in our sole professional judgement, reserve the right to refuse to perform any procedure or take any action that could be construed as assuming management responsibilities.
-We will also assist with preparation of the capital asset schedule and depreciation calculation in conformity with the applicable basis of accounting.
+We will assist with preparation of the capital asset schedule and depreciation calculation in conformity with the applicable basis of accounting.